transport-data/portal/frontend/md/faq/question_search_1.md

 The TDC Portal provides multiple ways to query data.

-- Use the search bar on the [Homepage](https://portal.transport-data.org/) or on the [Datasets](https://portal.transport-data.org/datasets) to enter keywords like topic, location, or year.
+- Use the search bar on the [Homepage](https://portal.transport-data.org/) or on the [Datasets](https://portal.transport-data.org/datasets) page to enter keywords like topic, location, or year.
 Use the search facets ('region', 'country', 'after', 'before' and 'sector') to narrow down your search.
 - When using the [Search](https://portal.transport-data.org/search) page, advanced filters are available to refine results by organisations, formats, or keywords.
 - Use the [Geography](https://portal.transport-data.org/geography) page to search for country-specific data.